-Each Fund may invest in other investment companies, including ETFs and unit investment trusts (UITs), to the extent that such an investment would be consistent with the requirements of the 1940 Act and/or any exemptive order issued by the Securities and Exchange Commission (the "SEC").
-If a Fund invests in, and, thus, is a shareholder of, another investment company, the Fund's shareholders will indirectly bear the Fund's proportionate share of the fees and expenses paid by such other investment company, including advisory fees, in addition to both the management fees payable directly by the Fund to the Fund's own investment adviser and the other expenses that the Fund bears directly in connection with the Fund's own operations.
+The Funds may invest in other investment companies, including ETFs and unit investment trusts ("UITs"), to the extent that such an investment would be consistent with the requirements of the 1940 Act or any exemptive order issued by the SEC.
+If a Fund invests in, and thus, is a shareholder of, another investment company, the Fund's shareholders will indirectly bear the Fund's proportionate share of the fees and expenses paid by such other investment company, including advisory fees, in addition to both the management fees payable directly by the Fund to the Fund's own investment adviser and the other expenses that the Fund bears directly in connection with the Fund's own operations.

-Because most ETFs are investment companies, absent exemptive relief or reliance on an applicable exemptive statute or rule, investments in such investment companies generally would be limited under applicable federal statutory provisions.
-Those provisions typically restrict investment in the shares of another investment company to up to 5% of its assets (which may represent no more than 3% of the securities of such other investment company) and limit aggregate investments in all investment companies to 10% of assets.
-Investments in certain ETFs in excess of the statutory limit may be made in reliance on an exemptive order issued by the SEC to those entities or pursuant to statutory or exemptive relief and pursuant to procedures approved by the Board provided that the Fund complies with the conditions of the exemptive relief, as they may be amended from time to time, and any other applicable investment limitations.
+Because most ETFs are investment companies, absent exemptive relief or reliance on an applicable exemptive statute or rule, a Fund's investments in such investment companies generally would be limited under applicable federal statutory provisions.
+Those provisions typically restrict a Fund's investment in the shares of another investment company to up to 5% of its assets (which may represent no more than 3% of the securities of such other investment company) and limit aggregate investments in all investment companies to 10% of assets.
+A Fund may invest in certain ETFs in excess of the statutory limit in reliance on an exemptive order issued by the SEC to those entities or pursuant to statutory or exemptive relief and pursuant to procedures approved by the Board provided that the Fund complies with the conditions of the exemptive relief, as they may be amended from time to time, and any other applicable investment limitations.